varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

   A PCRE regular expression.
 Valid for the regular expression operators.

-Boolean functions
+Boolean operators
 -----------------

-Query expressions can be linked together using boolean functions.
+Query expressions can be linked together using boolean operators.
 The following are available, in decreasing precedence:

 * ! <expr>